filefoxper/airma/docs/react-effect/concepts.md

   // Function oc is a strategy
   return function oc(value: {
     current: () => PromiseResult;
+    variables: any[]; // current varibles for runner.
     runner: () => Promise<PromiseResult>;
     store: { current?: any };
   }) {
     // It accepts a parameter.
     // Field current is a callback for getting current state.
-    // Field runner is a callback returns a promise state.
+    // Field runner is a next strategy callback
+    // or the final actual promise callback.
     // Field store contains a current key,
     // you can cache and fetch any thing from `store.current` const { current, runner, store } = value;